microsoft/samples-for-ai/README.md

     - For CNTK BrainScript MNIST project, in the "input" folder, run "python install_mnist.py" to download data.

 ## Preparing development environment
-Before training deep learning models on your local or remote computer you should make sure you have the latest applicable prerequisites installed.
-This includes making sure the latest drivers and libraries for your NVIDIA GPU (if you have one).
-You should also ensure you have installed Python and Python libraries such as NumPy, SciPy, Python support for Visual Studio, and appropriate deep learning frameworks such as Microsoft Cognitive Toolkit (CNTK), TensorFlow, Caffe2, MXNet, Keras, Theano, PyTorch and/or Chainer.
+Before training deep learning models on your local or remote computer, please make sure you have the deep learning software installed.
+This includes the latest drivers and libraries for your NVIDIA GPU (if you have one).
+You also need to install Python and libraries such as NumPy, SciPy, Python support for Visual Studio, and frameworks such as Microsoft Cognitive Toolkit (CNTK), TensorFlow, Caffe2, MXNet, Keras, Theano, PyTorch and/or Chainer.

 Please visit [here](https://github.com/Microsoft/vs-tools-for-ai/blob/master/docs/prepare-localmachine.md) for detailed instruction.